gt-epl/HarvestContainers/Docs/02_setup_k8s.md

 ## Introduction
 ---
-This document assumes we have a cloudlab setup with all deps installed (including docker and k8s).
-In this document we setup the k8s cluster semi-automatically.
+This document assumes we have a Cloudlab setup with all dependencies installed (including Docker and Kubernetes).
+In this document we will set up the Kubernetes cluster semi-automatically.

-## Setup master on clabsvr
+## Setup Master on clabsvr Node
+- On the clabsvr node, run the following command:
 ```
 cd /project/HarvestContainers/TestFramework/K8s
 ./master-setup.sh
 ```
-- You will have to enter the ip of the node.
-If master is setup on the first cloudlab node.
-This is `192.168.10.10`
+- You will have to enter the IP address of the master node.
+If master is set up on the first Cloudlab node (clabsvr), this IP address should be `192.168.10.10`

-## Setup client on clabcl1
-1. First run `client-setup-1.sh`
-2. Run the join command as obtained in the output of master setup above.
-    1. On the console, join command will appear as follows:
+- Be sure to note the `kubeadm join` command that the setup procedure prints out (you will need this command when setting up the client).
+The command looks similar to the following:
     ```bash
-    Then you can join any number of worker nodes by running the following on each as root:

     kubeadm join 192.168.10.10:6443 \
         --token t96nws.p6bl55kopf44hvfu \
         --discovery-token-ca-cert-hash sha256:fe1a54199d3e99b1e4461ce2e93b5bed1b2b301cc80a7336912d15cf2645128b
     ```

+## Setup Client on clabcl1 Node
+1. First run `cd /project/HarvestContainers/TestFramework/K8s && ./client-setup-1.sh` on the clabcl1 node
+2. Use sudo to run the `kubeadm join` command obtained from the output of master setup above.
-3. Run `client-setup-2.sh` and enter IP of the cloudlab node.
-(This should be `192.168.10.11`)
+3. Run `client-setup-2.sh` and enter IP of the clabcl1 node (this should be `192.168.10.11` by default)

-## Verify cluster.
+## Verify Cluster Setup
-1. On master node.
-Execute follow to see nodes added -
+1. On the master node (clabsvr), execute the following command to see which client nodes have been successfully added:
     ```
     kubectl get nodes -o wide
     ```
+2. If successful, you should see a node with name "clabcl1" and status "Ready"

 ## Next: [Setup Workload](./03_setup_workload.md)